hack3rslabs/EC2_login/README.md

 5. select the OS which user asked for.
 6. select the instance configuration as needed
 7. select the existing keypair or create a new pair if not there .
-8. (if any more configurations needed add them based on the user requirements) Optional
+8. If any more configurations needed add them based on the user requirements Optional
 9. click on launch instance

 # Login Using Mobaexterm